chark/scriptable-events/README.md

 - `SceneLoaded` - when the scene is loaded.

 ### Custom game events
 In some situations, built-in game events might not suffice.
 For example if a custom type needs to be passed as an argument to the event.
-In this case, custom game event can be created which would carry all the necessary data.
+In this case, a custom game event can be created which would carry all the necessary data.

 To create a custom game event, first create a regular `UnityEvent`:
 ```cs